suit-wg/architecture/draft-ietf-suit-architecture.md

 For a bootloader to offer a secure boot functionality it needs to implement the following functionality:

--  The bootloader needs to fetch the manifest (or manifest-alike headers) from nonvolatile storage and parse its contents for subsequent cryptographic verification.
+-  The bootloader needs to fetch the manifest from nonvolatile storage and parse its contents for subsequent cryptographic verification.